GXDE-OS/gxde-os.github.io/en/install/install.md

 > `aptss` can accelerate download speed from GXDE source.
 But, if your performance is so poor that running `aptss` cost centuries, just use apt.

+**There are potential conflict between GXDE and KDE.
+Don't install them both or maybe something will crash**

 ## Install GXDE on Android Phone/Pads (With Tiny-Computer)
 ### Tiny Computer 1.0.19 Supports GXDE
 Starting from Tiny Computer version 1.0.19, support for GXDE has been added.
 This is a collaborative version with the Tiny Computer team and is currently in the testing phase: [https://github.com/Cateners/tiny_computer/issues/129](https://github.com/Cateners/tiny_computer/issues/129)